mace-cream/clusterhowto/maintenance/docker.md

 In specific, the following commands should be executed:
 ```
-docker stop
+docker-compose stop
-docker rm # do not use docker down to preserve the network
+docker-compose rm # do not use docker down to preserve the network
-docker create
+docker-compose create
-docker start # do not use docker up to start in backend
+docker-compose start # do not use docker up to start in backend
 ```

 If you encounter the problem of cannot create bridged network, restarting docker daemon by